Out-of-focus holography at the Effelsberg telescope: Out-of-focus holography basics

-of the observed power patterns relative to the model patterns where the subscript norm represents the normalized power pattern, $P_\text{norm}(u, v) = \frac{P(u, v) - P_\text{min}}{P_\text{max} - P_\text{min}}$.
-The minimization is technically performed by means of a non-linear least-squares algorithm.
-The model power patterns can be computed from the model aperture distribution, Eq.~\eqref{eq:aperture_distribution}, via Fourier Transformation, Eq.~\eqref{eq:power_aperture_def}.
+The minimization is technically performed by means of a nonlinear least-squares algorithm.
+The model power patterns can be computed from the model aperture distribution, \cref{eq:aperture_distribution}, via FT, \cref{eq:power_aperture_def}.
 Since there are three or more observed beam maps, a simultaneous fit ought to be done, which yields the Zernike circle polynomial coefficients, $K_{n\,\ell}$, representing $\varphi(x, y)$.
-One important detail is that in order to use a Fast Fourier Transform (FFT) algorithm, which greatly speeds up the process, a proper spatial grid must be chosen---ideally one could create a grid for the model that is matching the pixel grid of observations---but it is also possible to use a different spatial grid for the aperture distribution and then simply re-grid the resulting model power pattern to the observed grid.
+One important detail is that in order to use a fast FT (FFT) algorithm, which greatly speeds up the process, a proper spatial grid must be chosen---ideally one could create a grid for the model that is matching the pixel grid of observations---but it is also possible to use a different spatial grid for the aperture distribution and then simply re-grid the resulting model power pattern to the observed grid.